 Audi Q7 review - Practicality, comfort and boot space

-Seating for seven, an enormous boot and good towing ability make for a practical SUV
+Seating for seven, an enormous boot and good towing ability make the Audi Q7 a practical SUV

 There’s a spacious, airy feel inside, with more leg and headroom than before in every one of the seven seats.
 The premium feel is enhanced by comfortable front seats with a full range of electric movement, high-quality materials throughout the cabin and luxury options like soft-close doors.